roman-milk/roman-milk.github.io/training-teach.md

  Constance opened the door for me and waited until I sat down.
 I was shocked again when she leaned over and buckled my safety belt for me.
 Her breasts swayed unfettered under her blouse, and her sweet exotic scent lingered.
 The small curious part inside me was growing; I could feel the shift inside me.
 My will to resist her was weakening.
 I tried to suppress my excitement, my eagerness, but my pussy, now damp, was making it incredibly hard to focus on what the right thing to do was.

  As Mrs. Peterson drove, I shyly looked over at her.
 She was a beautiful woman and it had been so long since any person, even a woman as despicable as her, had given me any sort of physical attention.
 I looked down and noticed her skirt had crept up.
 I gave out a slight gasp as I noticed the top of her nylons and the trace of a garter.
 The only time I had ever worn a garter was on my wedding day.
 The thought that this bitch of a woman dressed so sexy was a revelation.
 It also had me getting hornier.
 As if she heard my naughty thoughts, she moved her right hand onto my leg.
 As she drove, her long supple fingers slowly slid up my inner thigh, slightly pushing up my skirt.
 I could no longer think straight.
 My protest was so weak it was inaudible.
 I tried to close my legs to block her hand, but a quick push back from her hand ended my pathetically weak resistance.
-Report_Story #2